enoren5/tarot_juicer/README.md

    ```
    (local venv) $ heroku pg:credentials:rotate
    ```
    If you compare the `postgres://USER:PASSWORD@HOST:PORT/NAME` in the Heroku dashboard before and after redunning the Heroku 'rotate' command, most of the variables remain the same however the USER and PASSWORD will be different.
-This protects keys that I may have previously referred to publiclly in the Issues section of this repo.
+This protects cards that I may have previously referred to publicly in the Issues section of this repo.
 More details can be gleaned from this Heroku help doc titled, [How do I make sure my Heroku Postgres database credentials are correct?](https://help.heroku.com/FE0S4CS4/how-do-i-make-sure-my-heroku-postgres-database-credentials-are-correct) which I found by Googling: 'how to update postgresql credentials in heroku'.

 ### #5.
 Resolving empty thumbnails (tarot card album) static files
 If you accidentally upload duplicate tumbnails (generator app), Django will append a small hash to the .jpg and it won't parse when Django serves the tarot_key template.
 It's kind of a bug.
 The problem should only happen remotely on Heroku.
 If that happens (and it doesn't happen all the time), then the recourse is to use this command on Heroku: `(local venv) $ heroku run python manage.py collectstatic -a tarot-testing --noinput --clear --no-post-process`.
 Be sure to specify the right app (whether `tarot-testing` or `tarot-prod`).
 That will purge all static files with hashes.
 I don't completely understand why, but UmarGit and I went back forth on Upwork on June 14th, 2021.